lundyc0917/Employee-Management/README.md

 ## Description

 This application is to manage team members in an organization.
 As a manager, it allows to see the employees, roles, and departments for the team.
+It allows to add team members, roles, and departments as well as update an employee's role.

 ## Table of Contents